alayor/coin-trading/README.md

 | Use config option X to request recent trades.  |   |   |
 | Use config option X to limit number of ASKs displayed in UI.  |   |   |
 | The loop that causes the trading algorithm to reevaluate.  |   |   |

+### Assumptions
+* In "Display the X most recent trades on the same UI".
+The X is also configurable and represents the same number as in the best bids and asks configuration.
+* X will have a maximum of 2000.
+* If X is greater than the available trades at any particular moment, then the UI will display the maximum number at that moment.